Visualization Selection Guide

 Situation Stacked Bar Pie

-Multiple groups with sub-categories
+Several groups with sub-categories

 ≤ 5 categories

-4. Histogram — Single Variable Distribution
+4. Histogram — One Variable's Distribution

 sns.histplot(parking_df['amount'], bins=30, kde=True, ax=ax)